 We booked our first night at Le Pacific / Nouvata* as it was the cheapest option for that day.
 The room looks old, but if you manage to get a good deal for your stay, it’s not a bad place to pick.
 However, it can be too noisy during weekends to be comfortable.
 In the end, it’s a bit pricey for what it is, but I have the feeling that it’s often how New Caledonia is in terms of hospitality services.

 When my family got reunited, we booked a 3-bedroom apartment at the Hilton La Promenade in Anse Vata*.
 It was cheaper than booking three separate rooms elsewhere!
-And we had a kitchen, a living room and a balcony with sea view.
+And we had a kitchen, a living room and a balcony with sea views.
 We loved it.
-Who wouldn’t be pleased with that view?

 Where is Noumea, the capital of New Caledonia?